tonytvo/blog-generator/content/blog/asset-allocation-summary/index.md

   - Practitioners view risk as investment volatility
   - Individuals view risk as losing money
   - Investments with less risk of income disruptions have lower expected returns
-  - Portfolio risk cannot be eliminated but it can be controlled with an asset allocation strategy
+  - Portfolio risk cannot be eliminated, but it can be controlled with an asset allocation strategy

 - Do not expect high returns without high risk.
 Do not expect safety without correspondingly low returns